CraigOpie/craigopie.github.io/essays/technical.md

 ```
 Finally, employing multiline strings have never been easier by utilizing back-ticks to write block strings, similar to Python’s triple quotes.
 ```
-let roadPoem = `American hypocrisy,
+let roadPoem = `American hypocrisy
                 oh, let me count the ways
                 They came here seekin' freedom
-                Then they end up ownin' slaves,`
+                Then they end up ownin' slaves`
 ```

 ## 10 days of work deserves 10 days of trial